 The Animal Protection Ordinance prohibits the mishandling, neglect or unnecessary overworking of animals.
 It gives a detailed list of further actions which are prohibited generally or in individual species: Animal Protection Ordinance, art.16.

-The Animal Protection Act protects the dignity of the animal as well as its welfare.
+The Animal Welfare Act protects the dignity of the animal as well as its welfare.

 The Animal Protection Ordinance regulates the different training required for keepers of different animals.
 The structure of the various training courses is specified in detail in the FDHA Ordinance on animal protection training.